 1. Choose a Product That You Want to Sell

 Take a look online and search common complaints people make about existing products or create something from scratch.
-Solving a customer pain point not only improves people’s lives, but it also helps you narrow down your scope.
+Solving a customer pain point not only improves people’s lives but also helps you narrow down your scope.
 We can’t have a business wanting to be the answer to everyone’s problems, can we?
 Here are some tips to help you find the product you are meant to sell:

-Talk to people who are passionate about a specific niche or hobby: Athletes, beach bums, bookworms, and boardgame enthusiasts are different kinds of niches you can research on.
+Talk to people passionate about a specific niche or hobby: Athletes, beach bums, bookworms, and boardgame enthusiasts are different kinds of niches you can research on.
 These are the type of people who are more than willing to spend money on the exact product they have been looking for.
 Once you create an avenue to bring this product to them, you will be rewarded with higher engagement and brand loyalty.

 Look into your personal and professional passions: Making products for a hobby or a particular industry that you are enthusiastically part of will help you stay motivated over long periods.
 This also assures others that you are well-informed on the problems your community faces.

 Ride on trends that are beginning to take hold on the market: Trends like boba tea, 80s outfits, and sustainable fashion are some of the trends that took hold of Gen Zs and Millennials in the past decade.
 While it takes some work, recognizing when a new trend is about to boom can be very rewarding for your business.
-When the time and opportunity present itself, you can sell products that will place your name on the market.
+When the time and opportunity present themselves, you can sell products that will place your name on the market.

 2. Find the right suppliers for your eCommerce store

 Once you have determined what type of product you want to sell, find suppliers who can help you build your business from the ground up.
 There are different business models when it comes to eCommerce.
 You may either try business-to-business (B2B), business-to-customer (B2C), wholesaling, or dropshipping, among others.
-While the first two are self-explanatory, wholesale and, dropship models are gaining lots of attention today.
+While the first two are self-explanatory, wholesale and dropship models are gaining lots of attention today.
 Wholesale allows you to buy large volumes of products from your supplier, take inventory of these items, and ship them to your customers once orders are placed.
 Dropshipping is a new business model where the suppliers will ship the items to your customers instead.

 3. Start Looking For A Storage Area For Your Products

 If you decide to take the traditional business model route, you will have to invest in business storage.
 While most eCommerce startups convert their own homes or garages into mini-warehouses, you will need to plan and look for possible lots that can be your storage space.
 And there are many ways to do this!
-You can search for a local self-storage facility or warehouse that stands near transportation hubs or revamp an old building.
+You can search for a local self-storage facility or warehouse near transportation hubs or revamp an old building.

 4. Set Up Your Online Store

 When building your website, take note of what your competitors are doing-especially the successful ones.
-Take note of their business model, their products, social media channels, marketing strategies, and customer engagement.
+Please note their business model, products, social media channels, marketing strategies, and customer engagement.
 Do some research on your target market, as well.
-Find out what websites they frequent, where do they buy things online, and which social media channels they are most active on.
+Find out what websites they frequent, where they buy things online, and which social media channels they are most active on.
 Knowing how all of these things interact with each other can give you a set of rules to follow and which eCommerce platform to choose.
 CMS tools like Shopify, WordPress, WooCommerce, BigCommerce, and Magento are some tools you can start with.
 While you can work with their free versions, subscribing to their premium services allow for more customization, flexibility, and more integrations.